 Wir arbeiten daran, alle unsere Artikel so schnell wie möglich zu übersetzen.

-- User Interface (UI) related issues that could be tackled
+- User Interface (UI) related issues

 - Aspects of the auction feature, which users didn’t seem to understand

 The purchasing team put everything on a Miro Board and started ideating how to improve the bidding flow.
 Their goal was to solve the central problems that were identified and to make the bidding flow more intuitive.
 To gain inspiration, the team examined competitors‘ approaches to the bidding phase within their platforms‘ user journeys.
 Another comparison that fueled their insights was between the UI of Ricardo’s own web version and their new mobile app.
 Based on this ideation process, they created several designs for a new bidding flow that they believed would solve the problems identified.

 To verify the improvements in these new designs, they conducted A/B tests.
 This was easier said than done!
 The solutions they had identified for the UI covered multiple areas.
 This included the copy, the sequence, and the bidding flow.
 This meant that testing wasn’t limited to one simple change that could be observed for better or worse performance, compared to the current version.
 The team had to verify a complex mix and multiple combinations of various ideas to produce meaningful testing results.

 The complexity of the project sparked many discussions to decide what should be tested first and which solutions should be put together in each of the tests.

 Yuliya regards this as the biggest challenge this project faced.
 She also didn’t know whether to A/B-test all UX writing changes across all steps at once or implement the wording changes in small steps.
 Eventually, the team decided to mix UI and copy changes in six different variations for A/B/C/+ tests.
 This approach was meant to simultaneously test every possible combination of the changes applied to the problem areas identified.
 However, this approach made the testing process intricate, complex to define, and laborious to set up.